ThadeuLuz/mui-icons/README.md

 ## Final Notes

-This package is heavily based on top of the excelent [react-icons](https://github.com/gorangajic/react-icons) package.
+This package is based on the excelent [react-icons](https://github.com/gorangajic/react-icons) package.

 ### Licence